tmargolis/SSE-LinearRegression/README.md

-# Example: Linear Regression
+# Qlik Server Side Extension: Linear Regression using TensorFlow
-In this example we cover some basic Tensorflow models and support for different SSE function types.
+In this example we cover some basic TensorFlow models and support for different SSE function types.
 It's based on the [Column Summing example](https://github.com/qlik-oss/server-side-extension/tree/master/examples/python/ColumnOperations) for Qlik's Server Side Extensions (SSE).

-To learn more about Tensorflow, here is their [Getting Started Guide](https://www.tensorflow.org/get_started/get_started) and [Installation Instructions](https://www.tensorflow.org/install/).
-Please note that this project was created with Tensorflow v1.3.0 and Python v3.5.4
+To learn more about TensorFlow, here is their [Getting Started Guide](https://www.tensorflow.org/get_started/get_started) and [Installation Instructions](https://www.tensorflow.org/install/).
+Please note that this project was created with TensorFlow v1.3.0 and Python v3.5.4

 ![Example Screenshot](Tensorflow-scrnshot.png)